The 9 best clear mascaras to add definition and hold to your natural lashes

 What does clear mascara look like on eyelashes?

-In general, clear mascaras work to separate and define the eyelashes, giving them a darker, glossy sheen finish.
-However, just like with any other mascara, it depends on the specific buy you opt for, some may specifically work on boosting volume and definition, while others may curl, lift and lengthen.
+In general, clear mascaras work to separate and define the eyelashes, giving them a slightly darker and more glossy finish.
+However, just like with any other mascara, it depends on the specific buy you opt for; some may specifically work on boosting volume and definition, while others may curl, lift and lengthen.

 Although you may think clear mascaras belong on the eyes and the eyes only, there's actually a multitude of ways you can incorporate the product into your beauty regime.
 These nifty transparent formulas can not only be used to immediately lift, define and darken your eyelashes, but you can also use it as one of the best eyebrow gels to keep the hairs locked in place or even on your baby hairs and flyways to keep your strands in tip top condition.